SimedNaiym/SimedNaiym/README.md

 ### Hi there 👋, I am [Naiym](https://www.linkedin.com/in/Mohammed-NAIYM)!
 (Press to visit my LinkedIn) 😁

 Hello!
-My name is Mohammed Naiym, and I am currently majoring in Data Engineering student at ENSIAS, Rabat, Morocco.
+My name is Mohammed Naiym, and I am currently majoring in Data Engineering at ENSIAS.
 Passionate about building robust data solutions, I have worked on various innovative projects that span data science, machine learning, and cloud solutions.
 This GitHub serves as a repository for my journey in data engineering, showcasing projects, tools, and concepts that excite me the most. 🚀

 I transitioned into data engineering because because I love it more and I believe in the power of data to transform industries, and I'm thrilled to share my projects and ideas with you!